Markdown

 Last updated

-Notetxt features support for Markdown, a lightweight markup language created by John Gruber.
+Notetxt features support for , a lightweight markup language created by John Gruber.
 It is most commonly used when writing things such as documents, blogs, or notes.

-To learn the syntax that Markdown uses, I recommend reading the Markdown Cheat Sheet created by markdownguide.org, which contains various examples of syntax being used as well.
+To learn the syntax that Markdown uses, I recommend reading the created by , which contains various examples of syntax being used as well.

 In Notetxt, you are able to view your note in a side-by-side Markdown view, while also being able to simultaneously edit your note and see the Markdown rendered in real-time!
 See an example below:

-While Notetxt supports most base Markdown syntax, it also supports and utilises a few plugins which allow you to extend your Markdown! 👇
+While Notetxt supports most base Markdown syntax, it also supports and utilises a few extensions which allow you to extend your Markdown! 👇

 Alerts can notify a reader about something important or useful.